 It’s the CCFP SOO exam – you’re about to enter the next station … Your station has a 23-year-old male coming in for travel advice.
-He is going to Jamaica and wants to know what he can do to prevent getting traveler’s diarrhea.
+He is going to Jamaica and wants to know what he can do to prevent getting traveller’s diarrhea.
 What are you going to ask?
 Are you confident about what medications he needs?
 What investigations may be needed once the patient has returned home if the symptoms persist?

 If you’re ready to learn how to become a FMEP course SUPERIOR Certificant… keep reading.

-“Doc, what is traveler’s diarrhea?”
+“Doc, what is traveller’s diarrhea?”

 “Doc, what symptoms should I watch out for?”

 Symptoms can include cramps, stomach pain, urgent stools, fever, vomiting, and dysentery (bloody diarrhea).
 They tend to last 2-4 days.

 “What steps can I take to reduce my risk?”

 - Frequent handwashing with either soap or sanitizer

 - Eating only foods that are fully cooked and still hot

 - Using bottled water to drink and to brush teeth